Louis-LD29/OmoshiroiKamo/README.md

 This mod is released under the **MIT License**, except for any assets (e.g. textures, models) used from other mods such as Immersive Engineering, which retain their **original licenses** and ownership.

-## 💖 Donations

-If you enjoy the mod and want to support its development, **donations are welcome** – but totally **optional and voluntary**.
-This mod is free, open-source, and non-commercial.